kclark042/PythonGames/MemoryGame/README.txt

 Waiting for a few seconds at the end of a game will start it over.

-The game is adapated from By Al Sweigart from http://inventwithpython.com/pygame
+The game is adapated from Al Sweigart's code found at http://inventwithpython.com/pygame